 This collection of hands-on games and lesson supplements offers your kindergarteners several exciting and unique approaches.
 You will find piggy bank filling, play dough coin hunts, and tower-building games so students can improve fine motor skills while they learn about money.

 Teachers can have kids complete graphs and charts distinguishing between various coins, keeping tabs on how many they find of each type.
-This activity strengthens categorization, sorting, and counting skills, sure to please educators everywhere.
+This activity strengthens categorization, sorting, and counting skills, which is sure to please educators everywhere.

 Coin Value Clip Cards